OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Spellcasting Focus

-You can use a musical instrument (see chapter 5, “Equip-ment”) as a spellcasting focus for your bard spells.
+You can use a musical instrument (see chapter 5, “Equipment”) as a spellcasting focus for your bard spells.

 #### Bardic Inspiration